 - Share the petition with your County Early Voting Clerk

-- Be sure to submit the petition in time for the county to post a notice at least 5 days before the extended hours will begin.
+- Be sure to submit the petition in time for the county to post a notice at least 5 days for an extended weekday request and 72 hours for weekend hour request before the extended hours will begin.

 Actions to take if your county is not providing sufficient early voting locations or hours

 - Let us know at Texas Election Protection (866- 687-8683) of extremely long lines or any problems at the polls.

 - Email and call your county election administrator